Namdapha National Park: Geography and vegetation

 Namdapha National Park is located in Changlang district of the Northeast Indian state of Arunachal Pradesh, near the international border with Myanmar.
 It spans an area of 1985 km2 including a core area of 1808 km2 and a surrounding buffer zone of 177 km2.
 It is located between the Dapha bum range of the Mishmi Hills and the Patkai range with a wide elevation range between 200 and 4571 m.
 It is crossed from east to west by the Noa Dihing River that originates at the Chaukan Pass on the Indo-Myanmar border.
 The land cover changes with increasing elevation from tropical evergreen forest to temperate broadleaf and mixed forest.
-Secondary forests cover 345.47 km2; seasonal snow occurs at above 2700 m between December and March.
+Secondary forests cover 345.47 km2; seasonal snow occurs above 2700 m between December and March.

 Flora

 Sapria himalayana and Balanophora are root parasites related to Rafflesia recorded from the area.
 The floristic diversity of Namdapha is as follows:

 Values in parentheses are percentage of total number.